inmanta/inmanta-core/docs/quickstart.rst

 2. Using the Web Console: Connect to the Inmanta container http://172.30.0.3:8888/console, click on the `Create new environment` button, provide a name for the project and the environment then click `submit`.

-If you have chosen the second option; the Web Console, you need to copy the environment ID for later use, either:
+If you have chosen the second option, the Web Console, you need to copy the environment ID for later use, either:

  - from the URL, e.g. ec05d6d9-25a4-4141-a92f-38e24a12b721 from the http://172.30.0.3:8888/console/desiredstate?env=ec05d6d9-25a4-4141-a92f-38e24a12b721.
  - or by clicking on the gear icon on the top right of the Web Console, then click on Environment, scroll down all the way to the bottom of the page and copy the environment ID.